smriti999/Portfolio-UID-c7466815-/Task1/README.md

 Discounts

-Delivery Discount:
+-Delivery Discount:

      -Free delivery for orders with five or more pizzas.

      -Tuesday Discount: 50% discount on total pizza cost if it's Tuesday.

      -App Discount: 25% discount on total pizza cost if the app is used.

 Receipt Format

 -The receipt includes details such as pizza price per unit, number of pizzas, delivery cost (if applicable), Tuesday discount (if applicable), app discount (if applicable), and the total cost.